MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/custom-create.md

 ---
 title: Create a custom role in Microsoft Entra ID
-description: Create custom Microsoft Entra roles with resource scope on Microsoft Entra resources.
+description: Learn how to create a custom role in Microsoft Entra ID using the Microsoft Entra admin center, Microsoft Graph PowerShell, or Microsoft Graph API
 author: rolyon
 ms.author: rolyon
 manager: amycolannino